Adriankhl/relativitization-model-flocking/README.md

 ./gradlew :simulations:run -PmainClass=relativitization.abm.FlockingKt
 ```

-You can use `-PprocessorCount` and `-PramPercentage` to limit cpu usage and ram usage respectively.
+You can use `-PprocessorCount` and `-PramPercentage` to limit cpu usage and ram usage respectively:

 ```
 ./gradlew :simulations:run -PmainClass=relativitization.abm.FlockingKt -PprocessorCount=2 -PramPercentage=25